ossf/scorecard/README.md

 Token-Permissions           | Does the project declare GitHub workflow tokens as [read only](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)?
 Vulnerabilities             | Does the project have unfixed vulnerabilities?
 Uses the [OSV service](https://osv.dev).

-### Learn More About Each Check
+### Detailed Checks Documentation
-To see detailed information about each check and remediation steps, check out the [checks documentation page](docs/checks.md).
+To see detailed information about each check, its scoring criteria, and remediation steps, check out the [checks documentation page](docs/checks.md).